SDWebImage/SDWebImage/README.md

 ## For Apple visionOS

+From 5.19+, SDWebImage supports visionOS on all Package Managers (include CocoaPods/Carthage/SPM).
+Upgrade the related tools if you're facing issues.

-From 5.18.0, SDWebImage can be compiled for visionOS platform.
+For 5.18+, SDWebImage can be compiled for visionOS platform.
 However, it's still in beta and may contains issues unlike the stable iOS UIKit support.
 Welcome to have a try and [report issue](https://github.com/SDWebImage/SDWebImage/issues).

 To build on visionOS, currently we only support the standard Xcode integration.

 See `Installation with Swift Package Manager` and `Manual Installation Guide` below.

-Once the visionOS toolchain is stable, we will add the other package manager support later (include CocoaPods).

 ## Supported Image Formats